 In scientific lingo, visceral fat cells are more “metabolically active” than subcutaneous fat cells.
 They release chemicals that promote inflammation, which in turn increases the risk of chronic disease .

 Besides the fact that it doesn’t look great, carrying too much visceral fat is linked to a higher risk of diabetes, cardiovascular disease, and even certain cancers .

-No, it’s not hard to lose visceral fat.
+No, visceral fat is not hard to lose.
 In fact, it’s usually a lot easier to lose than fat stored in other parts of your body.